iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 The ocean data must be in a Arakawa-A or Arakawa-B grid structure [CITE arakawa 97].

-The oceanographic data currently utilised are 3-dimensional velocity fields (u, v, w).
+The oceanographic data currently only reads in 3-dimensional velocity fields (u, v, w), where w = depth.

 [Interpolation]

-The larvae in a lagrangian system
+The particles in a lagrangian system

 Runge-Kutta fourth-order integration (RK4) is used to move the particle through space and time, calculating a weighted average of four increments using the chosen model time-step (@eq:rk4).
 The velocity at any given position in space is interpolated using a tricubic interpolation scheme on the hydrodynamic model, such that the velocity for a given particle in the oceanographic space is interpolated from neighbouring grids using 64 points (4 x 4 x 4).
 If this is not possible, for example due to boundary conditions, trilinear interpolation using 8 points (2 x 2 x 2) is substituted.